csci-1301/csci-1301.github.io/lectures/150_for_loops/readme.md

     }
     ```

-- You can use the `Length` property of an array to write a loop condition, even if you didn't store the size of the array in a variable.
+- You can use the `Length` property of an array to write a loop condition, even if you did not store the size of the array in a variable.
 For example, this code doesn't need the variable `numGrades`:

     ```
     int sum = 0;